appsemble/appsemble/docs/03-guide/api.md

 [client credentials](/settings/client-credentials) in user settings.
 Registering client users will output the client id and client secret as `client_id:client_secret`.

 The client credentials may be used to request an access token.
-They need to be encoded joined using a colon (`:`) and encoded as base64.
+They need to be joined using a colon (`:`) and encoded as base64.

 For example, in NodeJS the client credentials can be encoded as base64 as follows: